 The Lloyd L. Gregory School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE).

 Our graduates continue to excel on the pharmacy licensing board exams.
-The 2011 graduating class achieved the highest passing rate in the state on the North American Pharmacist Licensure Examination (NAPLEX), a first in the school's history.
-In fact, the school's 98.44 percent pass rate on the NAPLEX was higher than both the state and national averages, which were 93.53 and 95.66, respectively.
+The 2013 graduating class achieved the highest passing rate in the state on the North American Pharmacist Licensure Examination (NAPLEX), the second time in the school's history.

 We appreciate your prayers for our continued success and ask that you help support this important scholarship fund that will assist GSOP students who demonstrate financial need.